Coast to Coast (race): 1988 race

 For the 1988 race, Judkins had set a limit of 400 competitors.
 He took delight in opening registrations in June of each year for the following event, and the places were snapped up within days.
 It was the first time that the event had sold out.
 New Zealand Breweries was again the main sponsor, and they promoted their brand Steinlager.
 For the first time, Judkins had celebrity entrants, with two former All Blacks putting their name forward: Brian Ford and Kevin Eveleigh.
 John Jacoby entered the Longest Day after having come second in the 1987 team event with fellow Australian Andrew Maffett, who in 1988 was his support person.
 Jacoby had won the three previous World Cup canoe marathons and was thus a top contender.
 Greg Dobson as the Longest Day race leader was five minutes ahead of Jacoby entering the river, but leaving the river, Jacoby had 14 minutes on Steve Gurney, who in turn had overtaken Dobson.
 Jacoby held this lead to Sumner in a time of 12:02:59 hours.
 He narrowly missed out on winning a NZ$35,000 Ford Laser TX3 Turbo, which was the price for the first competitor to break the 12-hour mark.
-In July 1988, Jacoby won the inaugural ICF Canoe Marathon World Championship.
+Jacoby was slowed down by an easterly wind that became stronger during the day.
+In July 1988, Jacoby won the inaugural ICF Canoe Marathon World Championships.

 There was only one woman competing in the Longest Day, and she was there only because Judkins had talked her into it.
 Denise Higgison from Tauranga was the last individual to finish the Longest Day in a time of 17:22:08 hours, but this secured her the win in her category.

 The two-day individual women's race was a competition between the 1987 winner, Penny Webster, and Claire Parkes.
 The deciding factor was a bad crash on her bike that cost Webster seven minutes, but that also injured her and reduced her performance.
 In the end, Parkes won 48 minutes ahead of Webster, who came in third place.
-The individual men's two-day event was won by Daniel Forsyth.
+The individual men's two-day event was won by Darryl Forsyth.
 Greg Coyle came last in the individual two-day event, with just over 23 hours, but for him, the important thing was to have done the race.
 He commented later: